 Sodium interacts with chloride and potassium in helping to regulate the volume of water in the body and to support the normal function of our muscle’ and nerve cells.
-It’s important to have a good balance of these three micronutrients in our diets, since regularly exceeding their recommended intakes can put us at risk of high blood pressure.
+Having the right balance of these three minerals in our diets – particularly by making sure we eat enough potassium and keep our salt intake within the recommended values – is key to support a healthy blood pressure.

 Diets high in sodium also impair the calcium balance in the body, since our bodies use the calcium stored in our bones to help remove the extra sodium through urine.
 As so, keeping low intakes of salt (our main source of sodium in the diet) is important not only to lower the risk of cardiovascular diseases, but also to protect the health of our bones.

 What happens if I have too little sodium?